IslaMcN/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

+Because if you need to go over each item it's easier to do that with .forEach, .map etc. You can't do that with a NodeList because it is techinally an object.

 5. What is a component?

 Resusable code that keeps your code DRY.